MoaidHathot/Shubbak/README.md

 distinct reasons a window gets skipped and each one explains itself in plain English.
 Copy the attributes straight into a rule and you're done.

-`inspect --all` and `restore` both run entirely locally, so they still work when the window manager isn't running at all.
+`inspect --all` and `restore` both run entirely locally and independently, so they still work when the window manager isn't running at all.

 ### Nothing gets stranded

 Windows on inactive workspaces are **cloaked**, not hidden.
-A cloaked window still reports as visible to Win32 — so if Shubbak crashes, is killed, or you pull the plug, the next run finds those windows and brings them straight back.
+A cloaked window still reports as visible to Win32, so if Shubbak crashes, is killed, or you pull the plug, the next run finds those windows and brings them straight back.

 Hiding (which is what this used to do, and what a lot of tools do) is a one-way